benghaem/MutNN/README.md

 The [ONNX Model Zoo](https://github.com/onnx/models) is a great place to find a wide selection of pre-trained neural network graphs.
-All of the major frameworks also support some form of support for conversion to ONNX Graphs
+All of the major frameworks have some capability to be converted to ONNX graphs.

 ## Known Issues / Limitations